So how did I spend my afternoon? Well it started with me collapsing, exhausted, in front of the Karlskirche, which has a 236 foot high dome.

 The cabbage was standard Austrian fare.
 The dumpling was quite good, however.
 They had sliced it first, which was a nicer presentation.
 It also seemed lighter than usual, which may be perception, an illusion created by the slicing, or it may have truly been less dense.
 Either way, it had a nice chicken flavor and I liked it.

 Finally, dessert was a chocolate mousse torte.
-More of a milk chocolate mousse rather than dark, and the base layer of cake was probably made with cocoa.
+It was more of a milk chocolate mousse rather than dark, and the base layer of cake was probably made with cocoa.
 It was ok.
 I had some white wine with it that the waiter said was sweet.
 It was a muscat, if I interpreted the menu correctly.
 The thing with muscat, is that wines made with that grape are so very fruity that you can think they’re sweet when they’re not.
 I suspect that was the case with this wine, and it was probably at most a semi dry, and not truly a dessert wine.
 As such, it was a disastrous combination (but would have been even worse if the chocolate had been more intense).

 I blame myself for dessert … I had a bad feeling about that wine choice.
 I often trust the waitstaff for food and wine recommendations, but this seemed wrong, and I should have trusted my instincts.
 Poor Dobby.

 So I’m still trying to decide whether tonight was really that disappointing, or just anticlimactic.
-It would have been tough to beat last nights meal, but I could do better than this.
+It would have been tough to beat last night’s meal, but I could do better than this.
 Easily.
 In fact, perhaps I will, for some TC night in the future, as long as people agree to let me cook duck.